 - Healthier joints and muscles, thanks to a powerful blend of magnesium, iron, calcium, and other essential minerals

 Vital Boost is easy to prepare.
-Simply add one scoop of Vital Boost to your dog’s food once per day.
+Add one scoop of Vital Boost to your dog’s food once per day.
 If your dog eats two meals a day, you can use a half scoop with each meal.

-If your dog is over 30 pounds, use 1 ½ scoop a day and If your dog is over 50 pounds, use 2 scoops a day.
+If your dog is over 30 pounds, use 1 ½ scoop a day and If your dog is over 50 pounds, use two scoops a day.

 Featured ingredients and health benefits in Vital Boost